Almond Butter Thai Quinoa Salad

 Same great texture, and arguably even better nutty flavor!

 The dressing uses just five ingredients, is healthy, and is gluten-free and vegan.
-It starts with a blend of creamy almond butter, toasted sesame oil and gluten-free tamari.
-Then for some acidity, I added in brown rice vinegar and lime juice.
+It starts with a blend of creamy almond butter, toasted sesame oil, and gluten-free tamari.
+Then for some acidity, I added brown rice vinegar and lime juice.
 It’s creamy, nutty and just delicious!

 And drizzled over this quinoa salad?
 Oh my.
 To die for.